dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 ## Logical Sets of Intrinsics

-Individual CPU instantiate a specific set of instructions.
-For various reasons, an individual CPU will have a specific set of supported instructions.  for `ARM64` the set of supported instructions is identified by various `ID_* System registers`.
+For various reasons, an individual CPU will have a specific set of supported instructions.
+For `ARM64` the set of supported instructions is identified by various `ID_* System registers`.
-While these feature registers are only available for the OS to access, they provide a logical grouping of instructions which are enable/disabled to gether.
+While these feature registers are only available for the OS to access, they provide a logical grouping of instructions which are enabled/disabled together.

 ### API Logical Set grouping & `IsSupported`

 The C# API must provide a mechanism to determine which sets of instructions are supported.
 Existing design uses a separate `static class` to group the methods which correspond to each logical set of instructions.
 A single `IsSupported` property is included in each `static class` to allow client code to alter control flow.

-The `IsSupported` properties are design so that JIT can remove code on unused paths.

-`ARM64` will use an identical approach.
+The `IsSupported` properties are designed so that JIT can remove code on unused paths.  `ARM64` will use an identical approach.

 ### API `PlatformNotSupported` Exception